ThomasV232/studio-gitup-link/README.md

 ## How can I deploy this project?

 Simply open [Lovable](https://lovable.dev/projects/bdbb4cdb-ba08-4e6d-9461-1ba67606caf8) and click on Share -> Publish.

+Before publishing (or when configuring a custom hosting provider such as Vercel or Netlify), make sure to define the `VITE_SUPABASE_URL` and `VITE_SUPABASE_ANON_KEY` environment variables so that password reset emails can be sent successfully in production.

 ## Can I connect a custom domain to my Lovable project?